MasterKinjalk/GlobalCovidImpact_TweetData_Visualization/readme.md

 * Add a **time slider** to track sentiment and word usage trends over time.
 * Consider incorporating **network analysis** to visualize relationships between countries based on tweet content.

-By leveraging these enhancements, you can gain deeper insights into global public sentiment and word usage surrounding the COVID-19 pandemic through the lens of Twitter data.